rng-guy/NFSMWBartender/README.txt

 you need to know to make informed decisions when you edit the configuration files of this mod.

-The following two subsections also contain COMPATIBILITY NOTES for any mods known to conflict with Bartender in any way; however, each of its two feature sets should be compatible with all VltEd, Binary, and most .asi mods that do not change the game's actual cop-spawning code.
+The following two subsections also contain COMPATIBILITY NOTES for any mods known to conflict with Bartender in any way.
+In general, this mod should be compatible with all VltEd and Binary mods;
+any .asi mods that do not change the game's actual cop-spawning code should also be compatible.